osbuild/guides/osbuild-composer/src/blueprint-reference/blueprint-reference.md

 disabled = ["telnet"]
 ```

-Remember that the firewall.services are different from the names in /etc/services.
+Remember that the `firewall.services` are different from the names in `/etc/services`.

 Both are optional, if they are not used leave them out or set them to an empty list `[]`.
 If you only want the default firewall setup this section can be omitted from the blueprint.

-*NOTE: The Google and OpenStack templates explicitly disable the firewall for their environment.
+*Note: The Google and OpenStack templates explicitly disable the firewall for their environment.
 This cannot be overridden by the blueprint.*

-### Systemd services
+### Systemd Services

+An *optional* object containing the following attributes:
+- `enabled` an *optional* list of strings containing services to be enabled.
+- `disabled` an *optional* list of strings containing services to be disabled.

+```toml
+[customizations.services]
+enabled = ["sshd", "cockpit.socket", "httpd"]
+disabled = ["postfix", "telnetd"]
+```

 This section can be used to control which services are enabled at boot time.
 Some image types already have services enabled or disabled in order for the image to work correctly, and cannot be overridden.
 For example, `ami` image type requires `sshd`, `chronyd`, and `cloud-init` services.
 Without them, the image will not boot.
 Blueprint services do not replace this services, but add them to the list of services already present in the templates, if any.

 The service names are systemd service units.
 You may specify any systemd unit file accepted by systemctl enable, for example, cockpit.socket:

-```toml
-[customizations.services]
-enabled = ["sshd", "cockpit.socket", "httpd"]
-disabled = ["postfix", "telnetd"]
-```

 ### Files and directories